 Powers and Abilities

-Wonder Woman’s powers are as a result of her blessings by the gods (or presumably in the modern version by her divine ancestry.)
+Wonder Woman’s powers are a result of the blessings she received from the gods (or presumably in the modern version by her divine ancestry).
 Her abilities in large part come from her upbringing in the martial society of the Amazons.
+She is one of the most powerful superheroes in the DC universe.

 Granted by Demeter (Goddess of the Earth), in the Pre-52, she is immune to radiation and the coldness of space; she also possesses a high level of resistance against fire and high temperatures, she has been shown taking fire, lava, thermonuclear explosions, hell fire and even superman's heat vision, however, her invulnerability has a vulnerable point against piercing weapons.
 Wonder Woman can fight with and withstood considerable damage in the form of hand to hand combat with opponents such as Superman and Gods.
 Wonder Woman possesses a high resistance to damage and magical attacks.
 Also she was self-sufficient in the fact that Wonder Woman did not have to eat or sleep and could hold her breath under water for hours and hours.
 This may still hold true in the new 52, Wonder Woman has still shown the ability to fight on with little to no rest or food to replenish her strength.

-Granted by Hermes (God of Messengers), this ability allows her to fly at fast speeds.
+Granted by Hermes, the Greek patron of messengers and thieves, this ability allows her to fly at fast speeds.
 In the silver age she could not fly and had to rely on the Amazon ability to glide on air currents and her invisible plane.
 Wonder Woman is able to fly at hyper-sonic speeds able to keep up with Superman.

 Granted by Demeter (Goddess of Earth).
 In the rare instance when Wonder Woman is harmed, her body heals from any injury instantly without scarring